Different Types of Leathers & Their Water Resistance

 Immediately blot the leather dry.

 The first step after your leather product gets wet is to blot it dry.
-We suggest blotting away as much moisture as possible using a dry cloth.
-This crucial step minimizes how much water the leather absorbs and can reduce the potential water damage.
+We suggest using a dry cloth to absorb as much moisture as possible.
+This crucial step minimizes the amount of water the leather absorbs and can reduce potential water damage.

 Allow the leather to air-dry completely.